blehman/tax_story/data_monkey/README.md

     * 2025: 99.9%

 ## Energy

+#### Assumptions:
 The information below lays out the assumptions used to build an approximation for how much CO<sub>2</sub> is used to paper file versus efile.

-Assumptions:
 * The International Post Corporation reported in their [2016 sustainability report](https://www.ipc.be/en/knowledge-centre/sustainability/sustainability-report) that mailing 1 letter in 2015 required 37.2g of CO<sub>2</sub>.
 We use this number as the lower bound for the carbon used to paper file taxes.
-For all years not present, the 37.2g of CO<sub>2</sub> is assumed to be the

 * The total number of hours it takes to file a tax return is assumed to be 9 hours for 70% of returns and 22 hours for the remaining 30% [source](https://www.irs.gov/instructions/i1040a/ar03.html)

 * On average, electricity sources emit 1.222lbs CO2 per kWh (0.0005925 metric tons CO2 per kWh) [source](https://carbonfund.org/how-we-calculate/), which is assumed to be constant across all years.

 * Laptops are assumed to require 70 watts the following instantaneous watts [source1](https://support.apple.com/en-us/HT201700) [source2](https://support.apple.com/en-us/HT201796)

 * Laptops are assumed to be responsible for all e-filing.
 [NO SOURCE]

 ## Formulas
-The equation for calculating the total CO<sub>2</sub> from paper filings:
+* The equation for calculating the total CO<sub>2</sub> from paper filings:

 \begin{equation}
 paperCO_2 =  (number\ of\ returns\ in\ the\ year) * (\%paper\ filing) * (CO_2\ per\ mailed\ letter)
 \end{equation}

-The equation for calculating the total CO<sub>2</sub> from e-filings included the assumption for the different time taken to prepare business and non-business tax returns:
+* The equation(s) for calculating the total CO<sub>2</sub> from e-filings included the assumption for the different time taken to prepare business and non-business tax returns:

 \begin{equation}
 efile30CO_2 = (number\ of\ returns\ in\ this\ year) * (\%efile\ filing) * (30\%) * (9\ hrs\ to\ prepare\ return) * (laptop\ watts) * (CO_2\ conversion)